 - Instruction manuals: Even if you think you know how to use your emergency devices, have the instructions on hand in case any issues come up.
 Also, have instructions for anything you need to do during the power outage, such as shutting off the gas, water, and electricity at the mains.

 - Corded phone: Cordless landline phones won’t work during power outages.
-Have a corded phone as a backup so you can make calls, especially if your cell phone battery dies.
+Have a corded phone as a backup to make calls, especially if your cell phone battery dies.

-- Activities: Books, board games, and other activities can help pass the time and keep your family calm during the power outage.
+- Activities: Books, board games, and other activities can help pass the time and keep your family calm during a power outage.

-- Bug out bag: You should have this packed ahead of time, so you don’t forget essential items if you need to evacuate in a hurry.
-Read our guide to Bug Out Bags here.
+- Bug out bag: You should have this packed ahead of time so you don’t forget essential items if you must evacuate in a hurry.

 A Plan for What to Do during and after the Power Outage

-The final thing you need to prepare for a power outage is a plan.
+A plan is the final thing you need to prepare for a power outage.
 Your plan needs to include information like how to keep food in your fridge from going bad, how to shut off power at the main, and how to get in contact with family members.

 For more, read what to do after a power outage.